 Make Sure That People Know What To Do

-Websites that contain a confusing array of widgets, videos and densely packed links can become confusing to visitors.
+Websites that contain a confusing array of widgets, videos, and densely packed links can become confusing to visitors.
 One way to improve customer interaction is to focus all pages with a clear call to action in a predictable area.
 A call to action signals to the visitor what step to take next.
 This will create a more positive interaction on the website.
-At E-Marketing this may come in the form of a booking function on your website, lead form, or some other gated content.
+At E-Marketing, this may come in the form of a booking function on your website, lead form, or some other gated content.

-When you are considering your CTA's (calls to action) you should make it as easy as possible for the customer to do what you need them to do.
+When you are considering your CTA's (calls to action), you should make it as easy as possible for the customer to do what you need them to do.
 This includes putting your phone number and email prominently on the page so that people can get in contact with you.

 If You List It on Your Site, You Should Respond To Messages

 One of the most frustrating things that a business can do is not respond to an email or a phone call.
 If I call your business, and you never answer the phone, would I want to stay there?
 I'm trying to give you my business.
 If you don't answer the phone, don't put it on your website.
-Responding to customers lets them know that if there are every any issues, there will be someone there who might be able to help them.
+Responding to customers lets them know that if there are ever any issues, there will be someone there who might be able to help them.

 The same can be said for email.
-I have been emailing, this car part site for a relatively expensive part [that I would like to purchase] but it seems to have fallen on deaf ears.
+I have been emailing this car part site for a relatively expensive part [that I would like to purchase], but it seems to have fallen on deaf ears.
 If their competitor answers before they do, then they will get my business.
 Don't think that your hotel business is any different.

 Improving customer interaction on a website will make the experience more engaging.
-Engagement means the interest of the customer is sustained by relevant and helpful content or interactions.
+Engagement means the interest of the customer is sustained by relevant and helpful content or communications.
 The more engaged your customer is, the better your bottom line will be.